Gender Barriers to Communication

 - Avoid Stereotypes: Challenge stereotypes and biases.

-- Develop Skills: Provide training on gender communication skills.
+- Developing Skills: Provide training on gender communication skills.

 How Gender Affects Communication